 8. Links to other websites

-9. Where we store data and how we keep Data secure
+9. Where we store Personal Data and how we keep Personal Data secure

 We are committed to ensuring that the data you provide is handled securely and have put in place suitable physical, electronic and managerial processes to safeguard your information.
 Paper copies of Personal Data are kept securely at the Company; for example, in secure filing cabinets.